 Constructing Tests In Parallel With Code

 Tests should be treated the same way as the application code.
 You might construct them using a different source code or even a different language.
 You can also benefit by using versioning and packaging them (i.e., JARs, containers, etc).
 What else should you do with the application code?
 Put it in version control.
 Don't use long-lived feature branches.
-Push frequently to master and use feature flags.
+Push frequently to controller and use feature flags.
 The same principles that apply to the code apply to construct tests.
 Was a test ready before the application code but now it's causing failures in CI?
 No problem.
 Just make use of the same feature flag you'll use in the application code and turn it on when the changes are pushed.
 It's not necessary to add another silo, like a separate team that constructs the tests.
 Testing should be a developer's job.
 It doesn't mean that the same developer that wrote the code writes all tests.
 It's about having different roles during development sprints.
 If Developer A writes the code and some unit tests, then Developer B should write another set of tests that will increase confidence in the code.
 Next time, those developers will exchange roles.
 And if for some reason in your organization there's a testing team, then it's important that sometimes they pair program together.
 Testing shouldn't be an afterthought when a developer finishes coding.
 It must be integrated into your delivery pipeline, in the same way you integrate code.
 You might not run all tests in all stages, but it's important that they're built together.

 Continuously Adjust Based On Results